CistusF/Discord-Spotify/README.md

 ## How it works

-The bot is mainly intended for use on your own user account as it features no commands.
+The bot is mainly intended for use on your own user account.
 When started, the bot will log the current playing track in the background.

 It will set your Discord status to the current track with the format `♫ ${artistName} - ${trackName}`.
 When the track ends and changes, the bot will automatically update your playing status without any user input.
 Fire and forget, right?